 “Luxury” is defined as ‘a state of great comfort or elegance’.
 It combines aesthetics with functionality as beauty and comfort go together.
 For different people, the definition of what luxury is may be diverse.
 Some may choose to splurge on a large, high-end kitchen, while others may prefer that their bedroom be where they spend the most on to make it the most decadent and relaxing room in the house.

-Whatever your preference and whatever “luxury” means to you, here are some ways that you can add touches of extravagance to your apartment or bungalow.
+Whatever your preference and whatever “luxury” means to you, here are some ways that you can add touches of extravagance to your apartment or bungalow interior design.

 Fix a theme

 Start with a vision and watch it come to fruition with an expert team of interior designers.
 Before you begin working on your home, it is important to first select a theme for it.
 If you notice luxury hotels, spas or restaurants, they are mostly consistent in their interior décor and the way they all stand out is through a distinct theme.

 The staircase is the first thing that guests see when they enter a bungalow and what better way to impress than with a truly luxuriously styled staircase?
 You can consider staircases made completely of marble, or install a grand chandelier atop it, or hire a skilled carpenter to carve intricate markings on the baluster or railings.
 There is no better way to incorporate functionality and luxury than glamping up the staircase.

 There has never been any other time that people have been so obsessed with plants than during the time of the pandemic.
 Did you know that plants are also a great way to add some luxury to your home?
 Plants easily add a pop of colour and texture to a space, and it also works as a statement piece.